What is the TMF Reference Model?

 How can I find out more about the TMF Reference Model?

 You can join our regular project meetings.
 These are usually held every six weeks on Mondays at 8AM PT, 11AM ET, 4PM UTC, 5PM CET.
 You just need to be a subscriber to receive the schedule and dial-in details for these meetings.
-They are also publicised on our Yahoo discussion group.
-If you sign up to either or both of these, you can join the meeting!
+They are also publicised in our online events calendar on this website.
 If you want to actively participate in the development of the Model or any of the supporting tools, you are welcome to join the project…. but this is only for those who have the time to participate and join a team!

 Why have we provided this information?